actuallyzefe/rising-dijital-task/README.md

 Don't forget to add your own .env credentials.
 In this project you just need one. <b>JWT_SECRET</b>

+If you just want to **view** products, you do not need to register or login.
+You can navigate to <b>http://localhost:3000/product/list</b>

 navigate to <b>http://localhost:3000/auth/register</b>

 After successfully registered you can login now from <b>http://localhost:3000/auth/login</b>

-If you want to view products you can navigate to <b>http://localhost:3000/product/list</b>

 At first you won't be able to place an order because you don't have a balance.
 Therefore, you need to make a deposit first